karno/pybattleline/README.md

-# MARTIAL - A Battle Line Game Engine
+# pybattleline - A Battle Line Game Engine in Python

 ## What is this?